AlecDye/node-api2-guided/README.md

 - [ ] type `npm i` to download dependencies.

 Please follow along as the instructor builds the API step by step.

+## Endpoints

+- Hubs Resource: /api/hubs
+- Clients: /api/clients
+- Products: /api/products

+Create a Product => /add_product (NO!); the RESTful way is POST /api/products Update a Product => /update_product (NO!); the RESTful way is PATCH/PUT /api/products/:id